aquia-inc/base-docker-images/README.md

 ### Recommended Version Pinning

-The images are tagged with [Semantic Versioning](https://semver.org/) and also with the installed language's major (i.e. `python-base:3`) and major + minor (i.e. `python-base:3.12`) versions (currently implemented for Python, Node, openJDK).
+The images are tagged with [Semantic Versioning](https://semver.org/) and also with the installed language's major (i.e. `python-base:3`) and major + minor (i.e. `python-base:3.13`) versions (currently implemented for Python, Node, openJDK).

-If you want to ensure that your image's installed language is not updated to a potentially non-backwards-compatible version, you can pin the version of the image you are using to the specific version of the language you want - i.e. `python-base:3.12`.
+If you want to ensure that your image's installed language is not updated to a potentially non-backwards-compatible version, you can pin the version of the image you are using to the specific version of the language you want - i.e. `python-base:3.13`.

-Note, however, that due to the limitations of our using Chainguard's free tier, we can only keep the latest wolfi-base image up-to-date, so once wolfi-base moves to python 3.13 for example, the python-base:3.12 will no longer be automatically patched by our workflows.
+Note, however, that due to the limitations of our using Chainguard's free tier, we can only keep the latest wolfi-base image up-to-date, so once wolfi-base moves to python 3.14 for example, the python-base:3.13 will no longer be automatically patched by our workflows.

-On the other hand, pinning your image to `python-base:3` for exammple, allows you to receive all Python 3 security updates, but it will also force you to upgrade to the next minor version whenever wolfi-base is updated to that version of Python.
+On the other hand, pinning your image to `python-base:3` for example, allows you to receive all Python 3 security updates, but it will also force you to upgrade to the next minor version whenever wolfi-base is updated to that version of Python.

 Both choices have tradeoffs and is a decision you need to make based on your project's needs.

-The non-language-specific images, such as the `nginx-base` and `wolfi-base` can be pinned to `:latest` as they are unlikely to bring backwards-incompatible changes to your workloads.
+The non-language-specific images, such as the `nginx-base` and `wolfi-base` images can be pinned to `:latest`, as they are unlikely to bring backwards-incompatible changes to your workloads.

 ## How to Use